pingchernglin/MarketSearcher/README.md

 sudo systemctl stop redis
 ```

-Feel free to reach out if you have any further questions or issues regarding the Beta Market Searcher project.
+Feel free to reach out if you have any further questions or issues regarding the Blockchain Market Searcher project.